 Condition: The County is not reconciling the Treasurer's cash book to the general ledger on a regular basis.
-As of October 9, 2019, the most recent reconciliation of the Treasurer's cash book and the general ledger was performed for month-end December 31, 2018.
+As of November 10, 2020, the most recent reconciliation of the Treasurer's cash book and the general ledger was performed for month-end December 31, 2018.
+The December 31, 2019, Treasurer's cash book has not been entirely reconciled to the general ledger.